anchal27sri/Flutter-Apps/rakshak/README.md

 I thank [Jakshat Desai]('https://github.com/Jakshat-Desai') for proposing the briliiant idea of making an app for people's safety.
 The idea was proposed by him while participating our team was participating in Smart India Hackathon.

 ### Design and Content:
 I thank my team (Avrik).
-The team members other than me are: Jakshat Desai, Janmejay Sharma, Vedangi Mukudam and Anirudh Yadav.
+The team members other than me are: Jakshat Desai, Janmejay Sharma, Anirudh Yadav and Vedangi Mukudam(team leader).

+## TODOs
+1. Backend for SOS button
+2. Pages for draggable slide window
+3. Notification alerts
+5. More efficient database management
+6. Police Portal development